TexasTorque/TorqueLearn3/src/content/coding/Pneumatics and Solenoids.md

+---
+title: "Pneumatics and Solenoids"
+date: 2025-09-29
+author: "Pneumatics and Solenoids"
+---

 # Pneumatics and Solenoids

 Pneumatics are pressurized air cylinders that are controlled by solenoids to either extend or retract.
 They are powered by compressors and can be used all over a robot to perform a variety of tasks.
 The difference between the two is that a double solenoid can be manually retracted from the extended position and also be set off, whereas a single solenoid will only be able to push out and when the solenoid is set to 0 it will retract.